I am a former sports editor who's been a baseball fan for over 30 years. I'm predominantly a Cleveland fan, but enjoy all 30 teams!

 Who Are the Greatest Seattle Mariners Players of All Time?

 Considering the length of time Major League Baseball has existed, the Seattle Mariners are one of the youngest franchises in the 30-team fraternity.
-But despite only 44 years of history, the Mariners have still seen their fair share of memorable players.
-They are still seeking an elusive World Series appearance, but have made the postseason four times.
-Overall, Seattle has a 3,219-3,622 record (.471).
+But despite only being established in 1977, the Mariners have still seen their fair share of memorable players.
+They are still seeking an elusive World Series appearance, but they have made the postseason four times.
+Overall, Seattle has a 3,336-3,727 record (.472) as of 2021.

 Six players and one manager who spent some of their career with the Mariners have been inducted into the Baseball Hall of Fame.
 Seattle has been represented in the All-Star game 89 times, which includes 12 players who have made multiple appearances in the Midsummer Classic.